Mind the Web: The Security of Web Use Agents: Related Work

 \subsection{Jailbreaking Techniques for LLMs}

-The increasing sophistication of LLMs has been accompanied by research on their vulnerabilities, commonly explored using "jailbreaking" – methods designed to elicit responses that models are programmed to avoid due to safety and ethical guidelines~\cite{wei2023jailbroken}.
+The increasing sophistication of LLMs has been accompanied by research on their vulnerabilities, commonly explored using "jailbreaking".
+These methods designed to elicit responses that models are programmed to avoid due to safety and ethical guidelines~\cite{wei2023jailbroken}.

-\textbf{Textual jailbreaks:} Text manipulation has been the main focus of jailbreaking efforts.
-These methods frequently entail creating specific input prompts that take advantage of an LLM's architecture or how it interprets instructions.
-Some techniques concentrate on "prompt engineering," in which users create inputs that instruct the model to produce content that would otherwise be constrained.
-This includes methods like role-playing, where the LLM is instructed to act as a character without safety constraints (e.g., DAN~\cite{shen2024anything}).
-Other techniques aim to manipulate and bypass safeguards by using perturbations such as leetspeak, emojis, and decoding techniques (e.g., Base64)~\cite{chao2023jailbreaking,rababah2024sok}.
-Automated frameworks, like PAIR~\cite{chao2023jailbreaking}, which leverages several of these techniques simultaneously, have been developed.
+Earlier jailbreak attempts were focused on textual jailbreaks~\cite{chao2023jailbreaking,rababah2024sok, shen2024anything}.
+Textual jailbreaking generally entail, creating adverserial prompts that take advantage of an LLM's architecture or how it interprets instructions (e.g. prompt engineering, role playing~\cite{shen2024anything}) whereas other techniques aim to manipulate and bypass safeguards by using perturbations such as leetspeak, emojis, and decoding techniques.
+Some methods combine these techniques simultaneously, as seen in automated frameworks like PAIR~\cite{chao2023jailbreaking}.

-\textbf{Multimodal jailbreaks:} To jailbreak multimodal LLMs MLLMs), which can interpret data from several modalities (such as text, images, and audio) researchers have recently demonstrated the ability to deceive the model by embedding jailbreaks within the images, using techniques like steganography to embed malicious inputs within the image~\cite{niu2024jailbreaking,ma2024visual,tong2024eyes}.
-Other works focused on creating "shuffle inconsistency," where MLLMs can understand harmful instructions, even when parts (e.g., image and text components) are shuffled, yet the authors found that their safety mechanisms are bypassed by such shuffled inputs, as illustrated by Zaho et al.~\cite{zhao2025jailbreaking}.
-Benchmarks like JailBreakV-28k~\cite{luo2024jailbreakv} have been used to test MLLMs' robustness against various modalities and jailbreak techniques.

-In our work, we apply both text-based and image-based prompt injection techniques, depending on the capabilities of the targeted web-use agent.
-We also introduce a novel \emph{task-aligned} injection technique designed to exploit web-use agents by masquerading as legitimate contextual content (e.g. user comments or system notes) that appears to support the user’s original objective.
-This method proves highly effective against agents handling open-ended tasks, where the LLM autonomously plans its actions, and bypasses built-in safety mechanisms.
+More recently, multimodal jailbreaking techniques have gained traction~\cite{niu2024jailbreaking,ma2024visual,tong2024eyes}.
+Multimodal jailbreaks extend techniques to visual and cross-modal attacks on MLLMs, which process text, images, and audio.
+Examples include embedding jailbreaks in images via steganography~\cite{niu2024jailbreaking,ma2024visual,tong2024eyes}, pixel-level perturbations~\cite{wang2025envinjection}, and exploiting the HTML Accessibility Tree~\cite{johnson2025manipulating}.